tonyjward/plagiarism_detection/README.md

 # Plagiarism Detection with PyTorch
-The aim of this project is to use machine learning to identify plagiarism in articles written about data science on the Medium platform.
+The aim of this project is to use machine learning to identify plagiarism in articles written about Data Science on the Medium platform.
 Here are some examples flagged by our neural network.

 * **Logistic Regression:** [Article A](https://towardsdatascience.com/why-linear-regression-is-not-suitable-for-binary-classification-c64457be8e28?source=search_post) vs [Article B.](https://medium.com/@elenjubbas/linear-regression-vs-logistic-regression-for-classification-tasks-b42f85487857?source=search_post)